 You may be subject to a fine up to $300.
 Additionally, New York DMV will add five (5) points to your license and driving record.
 Your license may also be suspended as a result of the criminal case.
 Furthermore, a conviction for reckless driving conviction may result in increased car insurance premium.

 With all these collateral consequences, as well as a reckless driving arrest potentially resulting in a permanent criminal record, it is absolutely essential you have top-rated criminal defense attorneys by your side.

 What is a Good Defense to New York Reckless Driving Charge?

 For the prosecutor to convict you of the reckless driving charge, s/he must prove that your conduct rose to the level of reckless.
 Merely driving negligently is not enough to convict someone of the reckless driving charge.
 For example, failing to stop at the stop sign or forgetting to signal is not reckless conduct.

 A good defense to the New York reckless driving charge is that your conduct was negligent, rather than reckless.
 Driving poorly is not a crime in itself.

 What is the Statute of Limitations for New York Reckless Driving?

 As Reckless Driving is an unclassified misdemeanor, this charge has a three year statute of limitations.
 This means, that unless the statute of limitations is tolled, you cannot be prosecuted for reckless driving more than 3 years after the date of the incident.

 Contact Top Rated New York Reckless Driving Attorneys

 If you or your loved one have been charged with New York Reckless Driving, you need experienced counsel by your side.
-Contact us today to discuss your case and schedule your consultation.
+Please call us at 212-729-9494 or contact us today for your free initial consultation.